A pinched nerve in your foot or ankle can feel like a sharp, burning, or tingling discomfort that just won’t go away.

 - Lying flat with a rolled-up cloth or a towel placed under the ankle for maximum comfort

-Just make sure that you try the cold compress (in case swelling exists) first and then the hot one for relaxing.
+If you decide to use both, just make sure that you try the cold compress (in case swelling exists) first and then the hot one for relaxing.
+The ultimate goal should be to fix the problem and find relief.

-Incoming search terms:- pinched nerve in ankle
+People searched for:- pinched nerve in ankle